-Level of Participation: The appointment is either full-time (40 hours per week) or part-time (20 hours per week).
+Level of Participation: The appointment is full-time (40 hours per week).

 Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.

 Citizenship Requirements: This opportunity is available to U.S. citizens, Lawful Permanent Residents (LPR), and foreign nationals.
 Non-U.S. citizen applicants should refer to the Guidelines for Non-U.S. Citizens Details page of the program website for information about the valid immigration statuses that are acceptable for program participation.